 Search costs and returns to effort The core of the survey consists of three blocks.
 The first block is about search costs, that I elicit using a range of qualitative and quantitative questions.
+I measure 3 types of costs: time, money, and stress.
 I adapt the questions on search costs for the three groups of respondents.
 I ask recent changers about the costs of their recent job search and about the effort they put into it.
-Not searchers are asked about the costs they would associate with a potential job search, about the effort they would put into it, and about their expectations of the effectiveness of their job search effort.
+Not searchers are asked about how costly they expect looking for a new job would be, about the effort they expect to put into the search, and about how effective they believe their effort to be.
 I ask current searchers about their search so far and about their expectations for the future, until they find a job that they would accept.

-At the beginning of the section on search costs, I ask respondents two questions to elicit their thoughts on the main issues they faced, are facing, or expect to face when searching for a new job.
+Before asking about the 3 types of costs, at the beginning of the section, I ask respondents two broader questions to elicit their thoughts on the main issues they faced, are facing, or expect to face when searching for a new job.
 Following Ferrario and Stantcheva (2022), the first question is open-ended and has the scope of capturing respondents' first reactions, without priming them on a specific direction or issue.
 Not searchers were asked: